christophe-cerin/OnlineML_ESP32/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/ARDUINO-UNO-R4-WIFI/README.md

 Our approach relies on the use of two distinct programs.
 The first program is an Arduino program (file: tempHumLcdDHThdstatus.ino), whose data is read via the serial port of the Arduino IDE.

 **Description of the tempHumLcdDHThdstatus.ino program :**

  - Main Functionality: Real-time display of ambient temperature and humidity on an LCD screen, as well as saving this data to a computer via the serial port.
- - Objective: This program is designed to display data (temperature and humidity readings) measured by a DHT22 sensor on the Arduino IDE's serial monitor.
+ - Objective: This program is designed to display data (temperature and humidity readings) measured by a DHT22 sensor on the Arduino IDE's serial monitor (or to a Python script) for PC logging.
 The DHT22 sensor is connected to digital pin 13 of an Arduino Uno R4 Wifi board.
   - Author: M SOW
   - Creation Date: 03.07.2025
-  - Libraries Used: LiquidCrystal.h (for the LCD screen) and SimpleDHT.h (for the DHT sensor).
+  - Libraries Used:
+    - The program includes two essential libraries:
+       - <LiquidCrystal.h>: Used to control the 16x2 LCD screen.
+       - <SimpleDHT.h>: Facilitates reading data from the DHT22 sensor.
   - Specific Arduino Script Enhancements:
     - Uses the read2() function for more precise floating-point values.
     - Improved error handling with direct display on the LCD screen.